 Recruitment automation tools are software that automates the recruitment process.
 Some have existed for a while now.
 These include applicant tracking systems and recruitment marketing software.
 The new trend is software that offers a two in one solution—both under one platform.

 These new tools help find, attract, engage, nature, and convert candidates into applicants.
 They also simplify and streamline the hiring process, which makes it faster and more efficient for all involved.

-Organisations who don’t put in place these new tools will lose top talent.
-They will move on to their more forward-thinking competitors.
+Agencies who don’t put in place these new tools will lose top talent who’s likely to move on to more forward-thinking competitors.

 Proactive talent sourcing is now a must-have recruitment strategy.

 According to LinkedIn, only about 36% of prospective candidates are seeking jobs.
 Yet, over 90% of them want to hear about new job openings.